scubillos0224/TicTacToe/README.md

 # TicTacToe
-This is a project that simulates Tic Tac Toe Versus A Computer User
+This is a project that simulates Tic Tac Toe Versus The Computer